mbrewerton/DotNetPivotalTrackerApi/README.md

 ## Release Notes

+### 1.1.1-Alpha
+- Fixed ability to create new stories
+- Fixed ability to add comments to stories
+- Fixed memory leak from unclosed FileStream when uploading files to comments

 ### 1.1.0-Alpha
 - **[Breaking Change]** Removed the "PivotalNew" models.
 All methods (Get and Create) now use the same model
 - **[Breaking Change]** Refactored public PivotalTracker methods to be async